A new proof of Harish-Chandra's integral formula: Concluding remarks

 Note that either of (\ref{eqn:kirillov_char}) or (\ref{eqn:weyl_char}) completely determines $\chi_\lambda$.
 Since the character is analytic it is determined on the maximal torus $\exp(\mathfrak{h}_0)$ by its values on $\exp(\mathfrak{h}_0 \cap \mathfrak{h}')$, and since it is a class function it is determined on all of $G$ by its restriction to a maximal torus.

 One standard proof of Theorem \ref{thm:kirillov_char} dating to Kirillov's paper \cite{AK2} works by applying Theorem \ref{thm:weyl_char} to the right-hand side of (\ref{eqn:hc}).
-However, the Kirillov formula can also be proven by other methods, for example by showing an identity for the Fourier transform on a semisimple Lie algebra \cite{WR, MV}.
+However, the Kirillov formula can also be proven by other methods, for example by applying the equivariant index theorem to the Dirac operator twisted by the Kostant--Souriau line bundle on the coadjoint orbit \cite{BGV}.
 Nothing stops us, therefore, from using (\ref{eqn:kirillov_char}) to prove (\ref{eqn:hc}) instead, as there is no circularity involved.
 For the sake of completeness, we record this proof below. \\

-Equating the right-hand sides of (\ref{eqn:kirillov_char}) and (\ref{eqn:weyl_char}), writing $h = h_2$ and $\lambda + \rho = h_1^*$, and using the relation (\ref{eqn:liouville_haar_measures}) between Liouville measure on $\mathcal{O}^*_{\lambda+\rho}$ and Haar measure on $G$, we obtain
+Equating the right-hand sides of (\ref{eqn:kirillov_char}) and (\ref{eqn:weyl_char}), writing $h = h_2$ and $\lambda + \rho = ih_1^*$, and using the relation (\ref{eqn:liouville_haar_measures}) between Liouville measure on $\mathcal{O}^*_{h_1^*}$ and Haar measure on $G$, we obtain